How do I become an Extra Performer

 Movie Extra/TV Extras Jobs - A common question we get is, "How do I get a job as an extra?"
 Becoming an extra (sometimes referred as a Background Artist) is fairly simple if you live in any city but it is much easier if you live in Los Angeles or New York.

 All you do is contact an extras casting service or director and sign up with their service.
-Some will charge a very nominal fee to process your headshot and paperwork, it should be around $20-25.
-(Cental Casting charges $25) Be very skeptical if someone is charging much more or they are trying to sell you something else (such as headshots or acting lessons).
+Some will charge a very nominal fee to process your headshot and paperwork, it can be from $0-25.
+(Central Casting does not charge a registration fee ) Be very skeptical if someone is charging much more or they are trying to sell you something else (such as headshots or acting lessons).
 It is not inappropriate to ask what movies or TV shows they have provided extras for.

 You may be required to submit a headshot, the more sophisticated casting services will take the picture for you.

 You will need to provide work authorization documents for completing the required I-9 form.

 Current drivers' license together with a social security card, OR

 Current drivers' license together with a birth certificate

 Work as an extra performer can be demanding; standing, sitting, repeating the same motion for hours etc..
 Be prepared to work hard and long.
 A typical day for a crew is 10 - 12 hours and if you have the unfortunate displeasure of working on a music video, be prepared to work up to 16 - 18 hours.

 You will start out as a non-union extra until you qualify to be a member of the Screen Actors Guild.